cdktf/cdktf-provider-datadog/docs/integrationGcpSts.java.md

 - *Type:* java.util.List<java.lang.String>

+List of filters to limit the Cloud Run revisions that are pulled into Datadog by using tags.

-Tags to filter which Cloud Run revisions are imported into Datadog.
-Only revisions that meet specified criteria are monitored.
+Only Cloud Run revision resources that apply to specified filters are imported into Datadog.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.73.0/docs/resources/integration_gcp_sts#cloud_run_revision_filters IntegrationGcpSts#cloud_run_revision_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.74.0/docs/resources/integration_gcp_sts#cloud_run_revision_filters IntegrationGcpSts#cloud_run_revision_filters}

 ---